This page needs JavaScript activated to work.

 Principal Guest Conductor, Fort Worth Symphony Orchestra

 • German conductor Kevin John Edusei is sought-after the world over.
-He is praised repeatedly for the drama and tension that he brings to his music-making, for his attention to detail, sense of architecture, and the fluidity, warmth and insight that he brings to his performances.
-He is deeply committed to the creative elements of performance, presenting classical music in new formats, cultivating audiences, introducing music by under-represented composers and conducting an eclectic range of repertoire.
+He is praised repeatedly for the drama and tension in his music-making and the sense of architecture, warmth and insight that he brings to his performances.
+He is deeply committed to the creative elements of performance, presenting classical music in new formats, cultivating audiences and conducting an eclectic range of repertoire.

 Read more

-In Autumn 2022, Edusei made his debut with the Royal Opera House conducting La bohème, which was streamed across cinemas world-wide, and he will return in 2023/24 for a production of Madama Butterfly.
-Previously he has conducted at the Semperoper Dresden, English National Opera, Hamburg State Opera, Volksoper Wien and Komische Oper Berlin.
-During his time as Chief Conductor of Bern Opera House, he led many highly acclaimed new productions including Peter Grimes, Ariadne auf Naxos, Salome, Bluebeard’s Castle, Tannhäuser, Tristan und Isolde, Kátya Kábanová and a cycle of the Mozart Da-Ponte operas.
+In Autumn 2022, Edusei made his debut at the Royal Opera House conducting Puccini's La bohème, which was streamed across cinemas world-wide, and in 2023/24 he returned for a production of Madama Butterfly.
+Previously he has enjoyed great success with productions at the Semperoper Dresden, English National Opera, Hamburg State Opera, Volksoper Wien and Komische Oper Berlin.
+During his tenure at the Bern Opera House, he led highly acclaimed new productions including Peter Grimes, Ariadne auf Naxos, Salome, Bluebeard’s Castle, Tannhäuser, Tristan und Isolde, Kátya Kábanová and a cycle of the Mozart-Da-Ponte operas.

 Please include links to his personal homepage: www.kevinjohnedusei.com, Twitter: @kevinjohnedusei and Facebook: facebook.com/kevinjohnedusei in all printed and digital use of biography.